ThanakornWeeramanokun/Python101/EP1/README.md

-This is the code to use Library Turtle to draw the Python
+This is the code to use Library Turtle to draw in Python
 ---------------------------------------------------------
 I use Library Turtle for drawing Logo Minecraft!!